BEGIN:VCALENDAR

 SUMMARY:Speakers Bureau: "Natchez in the Early American Economy"

-DESCRIPTION:Dr. Susan Gaunt Stearns presents “Natchez in the Early American Economy” \nDr.
+DESCRIPTION:Dr. Susan Gaunt Stearns presents “Natchez in the Early American Economy.” \nDr.
 Susan Gaunt Stearns is an associate professor of history at the University of Mississippi.
 She currently teaches courses on US history\, the history of the colonial and Revolutionary era America\, the history of Mississippi\, as well as graduate courses on historical methods and teaching history.
 Her research focuses on western expansion and its relationship to the creation of the United States and the development of the American and global economies.
 Her book\, Empire of Commerce: The Closing of the Mississippi and the Opening of Atlantic Trade\, received Southern Methodist University’s Center for Presidential History’s book prize for 2024.
 She is currently working on a book examining the history of Memphis from pre-history to the American Revolution.

 END:VEVENT